Fragmenta Musicae

 Manuel Pedro Ferreira is a Full Professor at the School of Social Sciences and Humanities at Lisbon NOVA University and serves on the Board of Directors of IN2PAST – Associate Laboratory for Research and Innovation in Heritage, Arts, Sustainability, and Territory.
 He chaired CESEM from 2005 to 2023.
 He has edited twelve books, authored ten others, and published over 140 scholarly papers.
 He is an elected member of the Academia Europaea and served as Director-at-Large of the International Musicological Society from 2012 to 2022.

-Alberto Medina de Seiça is a Postdoctoral Research Fellow at CESEM – Centre for the Study of the Sociology and Aesthetics of Music at Lisbon NOVA University, a member of the executive team for the project “Thematic History of Music in Portugal and Brazil”, and Editor of the Portuguese Early Music Database.
+Alberto Medina de Seiça is a Postdoctoral Research Fellow at CESEM – Centre for the Study of the Sociology and Aesthetics of Music at Lisbon NOVA University, a member of the executive team for the project ‘Thematic History of Music in Portugal and Brazil’, and Editor of the Portuguese Early Music Database.
 He holds a Doctorate in Musicology, with a dissertation on late plainchant.

 This volume stems from a research project on medieval and sixteenth-century fragments with music carried out at CESEM–Centre for the Study of the Sociology and Aesthetics of Music, Lisbon Nova University, between 2021 and 2024, as well as from an international colloquium on fragmentology held in Cascais, Portugal, in July 2023.
-It brings together twenty studies that address a varied range of disjecta membra, including loose folios from dismembered manuscripts, mutilated musical-liturgical codices, incomplete sets of part-books, truncated musical settings, and even the remains of a historical organ.
-The aim is to invest these materials with significance beyond their condition as fragmented cultural artefacts by exploring their texts, contexts, meanings, routes and, when appropriate, proposing methods for their reconstitution.
+It brings together twenty studies that address a varied range of disjecta membra, including loose folios from dismembered manuscripts, mutilated musical-liturgical codices, incomplete sets of part-books, truncated musical settings, and even the remains of a historic organ.
+The aim is to invest these materials with significance beyond their condition as fragmented cultural artefacts by exploring their texts, contexts, meanings, trajectories and, when appropriate, proposing methods for their reconstitution.

 Introduction